 We designed appear.in with ease of access in mind.
-Our goal is to make it as easy as possible to invite anyone to appear.in, so people that you invite don't need to register for an account or download any applications to join your conversation!
-We can do this thanks to WebRTC, which is built directly into your browser!
+Our goal is to make it as easy as possible to invite people to your room, which is why we don't require any logins or downloads to join a conversation!
+We do this thanks to WebRTC, which can be built-in to most modern browsers.

 Appear.in is built on a WebRTC framework which utilizes a peer to peer connection and MESH networking.
 With these types of connections, audio and video data streams are sent directly between two or more user devices.
 This can be a great way to send data for smaller groups, but it relies on a fast internet connection and minimal latency.
 As more users join in on the call, more network speed and bandwidth is required.

 We don't currently have a way to measure exactly what the required speed of the connection is between each of the callers, but we can recommend some average network speeds that are suggested for WebRTC products like ours!
 In general: the higher your internet speeds, the better quality of video and audio you will receive.